Lightning-Universe/lightning-flash/docs/source/reference/video_classification.rst

         │   ├── 4JxH3S5JwMs_000003_000013.mp4
         ... ...

-Once we've downloaded the data using :func:`~flash.core.data.download_data`, we create the :class:`~flash.video.VideoClassificationData`.
+Once we've downloaded the data using :func:`~flash.core.data.download_data`, we create the :class:`~flash.video.classification.data.VideoClassificationData`.
-We select a pre-trained backbone to use for our :class:`~flash.video.VideoClassifier` and fine-tune on the Kinetics data.
+We select a pre-trained backbone to use for our :class:`~flash.video.classification.model.VideoClassifier` and fine-tune on the Kinetics data.
 The backbone can be any model from the `PyTorchVideo Model Zoo <https://pytorchvideo.readthedocs.io/en/latest/model_zoo.html>`_.
-We then use the trained :class:`~flash.video.VideoClassifier` for inference.
+We then use the trained :class:`~flash.video.classification.model.VideoClassifier` for inference.
 Finally, we save the model.
 Here's the full example: